 Soon after they arrived some routes were converted to motorbus, but the Oil Crisis of 1973 prompted a change of policy and Lyon has retained its remaining trolleybuses.
 In particular the winding line 6 to Croix Rousse was not considered as suitable for motorbuses so 7 of the VBH85s, including 1704, were renovated and repainted in a heritage livery.
 They continued in service until 1999.
 1704 then went into store as a reserve fleet vehicle until 2006, arriving at Sandtoft that September.

-Unfortunately 1704 deteriorated whilst in store and is now in need of considerable attention.
-It can be viewed if accompanied by a member of the Museum Staff.
+Unfortunately 1704 has deteriorated whilst in store and is now in need of considerable attention.
+It is being stored away from the Museum.